 Will it change me now?

 And about Makoto Fujimura's art?
-He uses gold and ground precious gems in his painting.
+He uses gold and ground semi-precious stones in his painting.